epam/NGB/docs/md/user-guide/target-identification.md

 - view summary results of the current/selected identification process
 - view the current/selected identification details
-- go up a level to view a list of previously identifications with the ability to open any of them
+- store target identification to have a quick access to it later
+- download identifications results to the local workstation

 Once the new identifying process is finished, the **Identifications** sub-tab will be automatically opened with the identification results (report):
   ![NGB GUI](images/targets-30.png)

 Identification report form contains:

-- Button to go up a level to view identification reports' list form
+- Button to save the report. **_Note_**: if this button is not clicked for a report, and any new identification was launched - current report will be removed
+- Button to download identifications results - to load results as separate file(s) to the local workstation
 - Label with the target name
 - List of _species of interest_ and list of _translational species_ used for the identification
-- Button to store the report. **_Note_**: if this button is not clicked for a report - it will be removed once closed
 - Description section with short overview of the main target gene with link(s) to the source(s) from which the description is
 - Set of expandable sections - these sections contain detailed info of the target identification